vwainman/javascript_css_goodies/README.md

 # javascript_css_goodies

-A compilation of tweaked javascript/css projects that I've learned
+A centralized compilation of tweaked javascript/css projects that I've learned from The Odin Project.